Jana Jansen van Vuuren

 To use this guide, scroll down to your profession of choice and select the matching program that appeals to you most.

 If you don’t find your chosen line of work listed below, simply request to speak to one of our enrolment experts.
 They’ll be able to help you choose a program based on your interests and the skill set you’re looking to build during your gap year.

 You can also browse programs at your convenience and make your own shortlist before requesting to speak to an enrolment expert.

 Most graduates entering Duke and Harvard medical schools have taken about a year or more off before starting their program.
 There are many reasons for this shift in sentiment in favour of the gap or transitional year.

 The first is that students prefer to complete their undergraduate degree and take some time during the extra year to study for the all-important Medical College Admission Test (MCAT).
 The second is that medical programs are incredibly intense and rigorous.
 Students who have selected this path have to be incredibly certain of their choice before continuing their studies.

 If you’re interested in pursuing medicine as a profession, a GVI global health internship will allow you to test the waters and see what this kind of career might actually be like.

-On a GVI global health internship, you will help educate groups from local communities about how to avoid the spread of communicable diseases (such as tuberculosis, colds, flu, and HIV and AIDS) through effective daily hygiene practices.
+On a GVI public health internship, you’ll assist in teaching groups from local communities about how to avoid the spread of communicable diseases (such as tuberculosis, colds, flu, and HIV and AIDS) through effective daily hygiene practices.

-You will also help communities learn to minimise the risk of non-communicable diseases like diabetes and cardiovascular disorders through healthy living.
+You’ll also assist communities in learning how to minimise the risk of non-communicable diseases like diabetes and cardiovascular disorders through healthy living.